...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Home.

-The word burned its way through his skull like a piece of molten shrapnel, lodging itself in his throat.
+The word burned its way through his skull like a hunk of molten shrapnel, lodging itself in his throat.
+He thought he’d numbed himself to it.
+But like a spell, it pulled him back.
+To late August.

 How many department store bathrooms had he washed his clothes in—outdoor fountains bathed in—food lines stood in?
 How many nights had he gone without a meal at all?